1Hardaway/Azure-Honeynet/README.md

 Additionally, the SOC utilized the following tools, components and regulations:

-Microsoft Sentinel (SIEM)
+-Microsoft Sentinel (SIEM)
-Microsoft Defender for Cloud (MDC)
+-Microsoft Defender for Cloud (MDC)
-NIST SP 800-53 Revision 4
+-NIST SP 800-53 Revision 4
-PCI DSS 3.2.1
+-PCI DSS 3.2.1
-Log Analytics Workspace
+-Log Analytics Workspace
-Windows Event Viewer
+-Windows Event Viewer
-Kusto Query Language (KQL)
+-Kusto Query Language (KQL)
-PowerShell
+-PowerShell

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.